All Blogs

 Let’s check out some quick facts and figures related to cyber security data.

-• Shadow data is the major cause of data breaches, with 35% of cases.
+- Shadow data is the major cause of data breaches, with 35% of cases.

-• If the total cost of cybercrimes globally were worth a country, that would be the third largest by GDP after the USA and China.
+- If the total cost of cybercrimes globally were worth a country, that would be the third largest by GDP after the USA and China.

 Vulnerability Statistics and Facts

-• Manual efforts take at least 20 minutes in the identification, prioritization, and remediation of a vulnerability.
+- Manual efforts take at least 20 minutes in the identification, prioritization, and remediation of a vulnerability.

-The Rising Size of the Cybersecurity Services Market
+The Rising Size of the Cybersecurity Market

 Key takeaways from the cybersecurity services market research:

-• The market will grow at a Compound Annual Growth Rate (CAGR) of 6.42% from 2025 to 2034.
+- The market will grow at a Compound Annual Growth Rate (CAGR) of about 12.37% from 2026 to 2035.

 A Glimpse of Trends and Stats in Cybersecurity by Industry